 Chart patterns are a powerful tool for technical analysis in forex trading.
 Combining chart patterns with supply and demand zones gives you a more comprehensive view of market trends and potential price movements.

 Other patterns, such as the Adam and Eve pattern, the Wyckoff chart pattern, and many harmonic chart patterns can also help you identify supply and demand zones.
 These patterns typically occur when the price reaches a high/low point twice before reversing direction, creating a resistance/support level.

 You can combine these patterns with a supply/demand zone to confirm a potential trend reversal.

 Upon identifying supply and demand zones in forex trading, many traders make the mistake of focusing solely on shorter timeframes.

 Looking at the supply and demand zones on longer timeframes may give you a clear picture of the overall trend.
-Therefore, you must combine longer and shorter timeframes for a more comprehensive market view.
+Therefore, using multiple timeframe analysis, you must combine longer and shorter timeframes for a more comprehensive market view.

 Moreover, you should take a look at the all-time price chart, as well as the daily/weekly/monthly chart of a currency pair to identify supply and demand zones.
 This can help you identify supply and demand zones that may not be visible on shorter timeframes.